Raimonds Staprans

-Raimonds Staprans (Raimonds Staprāns; born 1926) is an artist and playwright in both the United States and his native Latvia.
-He is known for his paintings of still-lifes and landscapes and for his plays set in Latvia.
+Raimonds Staprans (Raimonds Staprāns; 13 October 1926 – 29 January 2026) was a Latvian-born American visual artist and playwright.
+He is widely known for his still-life and landscape paintings and for his plays set in Latvia.

+Early life and education

-Staprans was born in 1926 in Riga, Latvia.
-After living in occupied Latvia and in a Displaced Persons camp during World War II, Staprans immigrated to the United States with his family in 1947.
-He studied art at the University of Washington under Alexander Archipenko and Mark Tobey, then moved to the San Francisco Bay Area to begin graduate studies at the University of California, Berkeley.
-He studied with Hans Hofmann and Karl Kasten, among others, and graduated with a Masters of Fine Arts in 1954.
-Staprans began exhibiting his art in the Maxwell Galleries in San Francisco.
-He currently exhibits at the Hackett | Mill Gallery in San Francisco and at the Peter Mendenhall Gallery in Los Angeles.
+Staprans was born in Riga, Latvia, on 13 October 1926.
+His father was Dr. Teodores Staprans, a surgeon.
+After living in occupied Latvia and in a displaced persons camp during World War II, Staprans immigrated to the United States with his family in 1947.

+Staprans studied art at the University of Washington under Alexander Archipenko and Mark Tobey, where he graduated with a bachelor's degree in 1952.
+He then moved to the San Francisco Bay Area to begin graduate studies at the University of California, Berkeley.
+Staprans studied with Hans Hofmann, Karl Kasten, Erie Loran, and Worth Ryder, among others.
+He graduated with a Masters of Fine Arts in 1954.
-Public collections holding Staprans' work include the Fine Arts Museums of San Francisco, the Los Angeles County Museum of Art, the San Jose Museum of Art, and the Portland Art Museum.
-A career retrospective of his art opened at the Pasadena Museum of California Art in March 2006 and was shown at the Hackett-Freedman Gallery before it traveled to Riga, Latvia, where it was exhibited in the Latvian National Museum of Art later that year.
-A 60-year retrospective exhibit entitled "Full Spectrum: Paintings by Raimonds Staprans" opened in June 2017 at the Crocker Art Museum in Sacramento, California, and then moved to the San Jose Museum of Art in San Jose, California, in February 2018.